 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF NEW MEXICO:

 SECTION 1.
-[NEW MATERIAL] SHORT TITLE.--Sections 1 through 15 of this act may be cited as the "Public-Private Partnership Act".
+[NEW MATERIAL] SHORT TITLE.--Sections 1 through 13 of this act may be cited as the "Public-Private Partnership Act".

 SECTION 2.
-[NEW MATERIAL] PURPOSE OF ACT.--The purpose of the Public-Private Partnership Act is to encourage the formation of public-private partnerships to:
+[NEW MATERIAL] DEFINITIONS.--As used in the Public-Private Partnership Act: